 You'll need to delegate a subdomain to our servers when you want to implement it as your custom 'from' address (CFA) with us, but the subdomain is registered with another domain provider.

 First, you'll need to check with your IT department and/or domain provider whether your subdomain can be pointed to us.
 This is because some domain providers may not allow subdomains to be pointed to different name servers to those of the parent domain.

-For example, we know that Network Solutions won't allow you to create NS records for subdomain delegation.
+The provider 123Reg does not let you to create NS records for subdomain delegation.

 - Name: email, Type: NS, Value: ns0.dns.dotdigital.com

 - Name: email, Type: NS, Value: ns2.dns.dotdigital.com